Understanding Value-Based Care Models

 Hospital inpatient care Ambulatory care Health plans Post-acute care

-Readmission reduction, lower infection rates, better communication Patient satisfaction, cost savings, physician quality High-quality ratings that result in eligibility for bonus payments Patient’s ability to perform basic life functions, improved mental processes, reduced fall risk
+Readmission reduction, lower infection rates, better communication Patient satisfaction, cost savings, physician quality High quality ratings that result in eligibility for bonus payments Patient’s ability to perform basic life functions, improved mental processes, reduced fall risk

 Source: Centers for Medicare & Medicaid Services

-The goal for Medicare value-based payment programs is to help resolve one of the biggest problems with US healthcare—the fact that even though spending is higher than in many other countries, the US isn’t getting the best results.
+The main goal for Medicare value-based payment programs is to help resolve one of the biggest problems with US healthcare—the fact that even though spending is higher than in many other countries, the US isn’t getting the best results.
 There are four broad types of value-based care payment programs: hospital inpatient care; ambulatory care; health plan programs; and post-acute care.

 Variants in Value-Based Care Models

-Value-based care models include performance-based payment models, whereby providers receive both fee-for-service payments and bonus payments for achieving specific benchmarks or taking specific actions, and capitation models, whereby organizations receive a fixed sum intended to pay for all of an individual’s care, regardless of how many individual services that patient receives.
+Value-based care models include performance-based payment models, whereby providers receive both fee-for-service payments and bonus payments for achieving specific benchmarks or taking specific actions, and capitation models, whereby providers receive a fixed sum intended to pay for all of an individual’s care, regardless of how many individual services that patient receives.
 Here are some of the models CMS has developed to help providers transition to value-based care.

-Accountable Care Organizations
+• Accountable Care Organizations

-Bundled Payments
+• Bundled Payments

 Bundled payment programs provide a single payment that covers all services provided to a patient, with one provider, the “awardee,” assuming responsibility for all the other providers involved in a single course of treatment.
-Under CMS’s Bundled Payments for Care Improvement initiative, organizations agree to take financial and performance responsibility for a patient’s care.
+Under CMS’s Bundled Payments for Care Improvement initiative, providers agree to take financial and performance responsibility for a patient’s care.
 However, according to the American Hospital Association, “policymakers and providers have become increasingly concerned that this approach may result in fragmented care coordination across providers and healthcare settings.”

-Patient-Centered Medical Homes
+• Patient-Centered Medical Homes

 The main goal of the patient-centered medical home (PCMH) model is to coordinate care across all providers and make services more accessible through shorter waiting times, expanded in-person hours, and 24/7 digital access to care team members, according to the US Agency for Healthcare Research and Quality.
 The word “home” doesn’t refer to at-home care.
 Rather, the PCMH model focuses on the primary care office experience, whereby a team of clinicians works together to coordinate care across different care delivery locations, including primary care and specialist offices.